Modeling Expenses and Startup Costs for New Models

-One of the areas that can create the most confusion for new models is the area of fees, expenses, and start-up costs.
-There is a lot of hype and misinformation, particularly online and in modeling forums, surrounding modeling expenses and what a model should and shouldn't pay for, which can bewilder a new model to the point of giving up and never pursuing their dream.
-Don’t let that happen to you.
+One of the areas that creates the most confusion for new models is the area of fees, expenses, and startup costs.
+There is a lot of hype and misinformation surrounding modeling expenses and what a model should and shouldn't pay for as they're starting out.
+This misinformation is particularly prevalent in modeling forums and other online resources.
+New models can get bewildered to the point of giving up and never pursuing their dream.
+Don’t let this happen to you.

 Get Exposure Modeling Agents and Scouts

-You can print out your photos and mail them to all the agencies (but this would be the slowest and most costly way); you can email them to all the agencies (not always the most effective way); or you can post your photos on model scouting websites where you know the agents and scouts are actively searching for models.
+You can print out your photos and physically mail them to all the agencies, but this would be the slowest and most costly way to approach this step.
+You can also email your snapshots to all the agencies.
+While email is a free alternative to paying for postage, it's not always as effective—an email is more likely to be ignored or accidentally missed than a physical package that gets delivered to an office.
+Finally, you can post your photos to model scouting websites, if you learn of any agents or scouts who are actively searching for models.

-Many new models have heard "if you have to pay anything it's a scam" or "if an agency likes me they will pay for everything."
-It is not always the case, and it’s never as cut and dry as people would like to think.
-Please don’t give up on yourself or an agency when the topic of expenses comes up.
-You need to think about what’s best for your career and what they are asking you to do.
+Many new models have heard "if you have to pay anything it's a scam" or "if an agency likes you, they will pay for everything."
+However, that is not always the case, and the issue of expenses is never as cut and dry as people would like to think.
+You shouldn't give up on yourself or an agency when the topic of expenses comes up, but you do need to think carefully about what you're being asked to do and what’s best for your career.

 A few things to keep in mind are: